pchiorean/Indentz/docs/README.md

 ![Align Panel](img/alignto.png)

-The idea is to assign them to the numeric keypad for easy usage, otherwise it doesn't make much sense.
+Ideally, they are assigned to the numeric keypad for easy use (see [Shortcuts](#shortcuts)).

 ### **DocCleanup.jsx** / **DocDefaults.jsx**

 These are two scripts meant to be used together – one "cleans", the other "prepares the ground".

-First, they change several settings according to my preferences:
+Both change several settings according to my preferences:

 > **Rulers:** Reset Zero Point \
 > **Rulers Units:** Millimeters \